-In this article, we introduce UserGuiding to you and show you the basics so from day one, you can start onboarding new and existing customers also improve overl UX in your web platform.
+In this article, we introduce UserGuiding to you and show you the basics so that you can start onboarding new and existing customers and improve the overall UX in your web platform.

 After signing up, you will land on panel.userguiding.com.
 It is the UserGuiding dashboard where you can create and manage content.

 The first thing to know is you have got an assortment of learning tools at your disposal: